Architects held about 125,500 jobs in 2021. The largest employers of architects were as follows:

 Architects spend much of their time in offices, where they meet with clients, develop reports and drawings, and work with other architects and engineers.
 They also visit construction sites to ensure that clients’ objectives are met and to review the progress of projects.
 Some architects work from home offices.

-Although most architects work full time, many work long hours, especially when facing deadlines.
+Most architects work full time and many work additional hours, especially when facing deadlines.
 Self-employed architects may have more flexible work schedules.

-Earning a professional degree in architecture is the typical path to becoming an architect in all states.
-Most architects earn their professional degree through a 5-year Bachelor of Architecture degree program, intended for students with no previous architectural training.
+In all states, earning a bachelor’s degree in architecture is typically the first step to becoming an architect.
+Most architects earn their degree through a 5-year Bachelor of Architecture degree program.
 Many earn a master’s degree in architecture, which can take 1 to 5 additional years.
 The time required depends on the extent of the student’s previous education and training in architecture.

-A typical program includes courses in architectural history and theory, building design with an emphasis on computer-aided design and drafting (CADD), structures, technology, construction methods, professional practices, math, physical sciences, and liberal arts.
+A typical bachelor’s degree program includes courses in architectural history and theory, building design with an emphasis on computer-aided design and drafting (CADD), structures, construction methods, professional practices, math, physical sciences, and liberal arts.